-> - Pass-through entities (a business entity in which income is passed through to its owners and taxed at their personal tax rate) like LLCs have their taxes calculated as personal income rather than corporate tax.
+- Pass-through entities (businesses in which income is passed through to its owners and taxed at their personal tax rate), like LLCs, have their taxes calculated as personal income rather than corporate tax.
 The personal income tax rate is 4.95%.

 - The median income for self-employed individuals who run their own incorporated businesses is around $53,000.

-- Illinois state law requires that every new business designates an Illinois registered agent that will be available during regular business hours at a physical address within the state.
+- Illinois State law requires that every new Illinois LLC designates an Illinois registered agent that will be available during regular business hours at a physical address within the state.

 - The utilities industry has the smallest share of SMBs with only 497 businesses.